cass-community/cass-community.github.io/_software/PUMI.md

 area: mathlibs
 cass_members:
     - FASTMath
-description: Provides support for unstructure mesh workflows including mesh adaption, hybrid particle-mesh calculations, and solution transfer
+description: Provides support for unstructured mesh workflows including mesh adaption, hybrid particle-mesh calculations, and solution transfer
 long_description: |
     The PUMI Components provide support for a range of unstructured mesh workflows, such as mesh adaption, particle-in-cell calculations, and developing support for field-transfer and parallel control of coupled applications.
 The PUMI components are an integrated set of codes that make up each of these pieces as follows: [PUMI](https://github.com/SCOREC/core) provides unstructured mesh adaptation on CPUs, while [Omega_h](https://github.com/SCOREC/omega_h) supports similar functionality on GPUs.
 [PUMIPic](https://github.com/SCOREC/pumi-pic), provides parallel infrastructure for Particle-in-Cell calculations.
 And, [PCMS](https://github.com/SCOREC/pcms) provides parallel control and field transfer to support coupling independent applications.
 target_audience: |